andre-st/amazon-wishless/README.md

 - lxml (XML library)
 - pip (package installer for Python) to install dependencies:
 	`$ pip install scrapy lxml`
-	(pip is usally available in your package manager)
+	(pip is usually available in your package manager)